Closed Sicilian: 1.e4 c5 2.Nc3...... 3.g3

 History and Notable Players

 It arises from the Sicilian Defense: Closed Variation.
-Among the most prolific practitioners on the White side are Herbert Bastian (84 games), Ilmars Starostits (74 games), Peter Welz (64 games).
-On the Black side, notable exponents include Miso Cebalo (18 games), Stefan Gross (17 games), Vlastimil Hort (17 games).
+Among the most prolific White practitioners are Herbert Bastian (84 games), Ilmars Starostits (74 games), Peter Welz (64 games).
+Black-side regulars include Miso Cebalo (18 games), Stefan Gross (17 games), Vlastimil Hort (17 games).

 Main Lines and Variations